-The transmitter's Power Down (PDN) line can be used to power down the transmitter without the need for an external switch.
-It allows easy control of the transmitter's state from external components, such as a microcontroller.
+The PDN line allows easy control of the transmitter state from external components, such as a microcontroller.
 By periodically activating the transmitter, sending data, then powering down, the transmitter's average current consumption can be greatly reduced, saving power in battery operated applications.